Youth work actions

-Initial actions were organized during the Second World War in territories liberated by the partisans.
+The partisans organized initial actions during World War II in territories liberated by them.
 After the war, actions were numerous and massive and the youth brigades made significant contributions to the rebuilding of their country, which was badly ravaged by war.
 In addition to cheap labor for the state, youth work actions provided a form of free holiday for teenagers.

 As the country was rebuilt and its economy stabilized, youth work actions went out of fashion.
 However, they were revived in the late 1970s, in an effort to voluntary organize youth in political and cultural activities, as the work actions proved to play a large role in the socialization of those involved.